Deck your halls with Target's gorgeous new holiday decorations | CNN Underscored

 Sugar Paper Red Love Santa Gift Wrap ($6; target.com)

-Trust us when we say that Target’s in-house stationary brand Sugar Paper has all your gift-wrapping needs covered this holiday season.
+Trust us when we say that Target’s in-house stationery brand, Sugar Paper, has all your gift-wrapping needs covered this holiday season.
 From seasonal wrapping — like this ultra-adorable “Santa Love” option — to boxes and ribbons and bells (yes, bells!), Sugar Paper’s latest collection is full of amazing options.

 Sugar Paper Gold Jingle Bells Container ($5; target.com)